athos/type-infer/README.md

 (infer cons) ;=> nil
 ```

-The `infer` macro aims to be used mainly as a development tool for performance tuning,
+The `infer` macro is mainly intended to be used for performance tuning, and is especially
-especially when eliminating reflection warnings or taking full advantage of primitive types.
+useful for removing reflection warnings and taking full advantage of primitive types.

-In most cases, `infer` per se is hard to use in your function or macro.
+In most cases, `infer` per se is difficult to use in your function or macro.
 If you want to use it in your macro, it's highly recommend to use `infer-type` below instead.

 ### `infer-type`

-The `infer-type` fn takes two arguments.
-The first one is the macro's implicit argument
+The `infer-type` fn takes two arguments: The first one is the implicit macro argument
 `&env` and the second one is a symbol.
-To get `&env`, you need to call it in a macro:
+To get `&env`, you need to call `infer-type` in a macro:

 ```clojure
 (require '[type-infer.core :as ty])